Stefan3002/Quiziz/README.md

 # Quiziz
+Here is my submission to the open-source ZTM challenge 44.
-A quiz app that allows the dev to easily change the questions with multiple or single correct answers just from modifying a simple JS array.
-Also my submission to the open-source ZTM Coding Challenge 44
+My app is a quiz game that allows the dev to easily add or change the questions just from modifying a simple JS array.

+Tech stack:
+- Vanilla JS
+- Vanilla CSS
+- Vanilla HTML

+The point of the challenge was to only create one single file, but still make an app as complicated as you can.